 About the author:

-Andrea is an editor, a travel girl and a real whirlwind.
-Her love of Hellas was practically laid in her cradle by her Greek godfather.
-The sea, the food, the people and this unique light are what make Greece a place of longing for Andrea.
-On her blog amarieswelt and via her Instagram channel amarie_wanderlust, she tells exciting stories of real people like you and me and reports on her sometimes adventurous journeys.
-In spring 2022, her first book will be published by HarperCollins Verlag.
+Andrea is an editor, a travel enthusiast, and a real whirlwind.
+Her love for Greece was practically instilled in her from birth by her Greek godfather.
+The sea, the food, the people, and that unique light are what make Greece a place of longing for Andrea.
+On her blog amarieswelt and via her Instagram channel amarie_wanderlust, she shares exciting stories of real people like you and me and reports on her sometimes adventurous journeys.
+In spring 2022 she published her first book by HarperCollins Verlag.

 ✐ More travel tips from Andrea can be found here: Amaries world

-You have this Article about Mount Olympus please?
+Did you enjoy this article about Mount Olympus?
 Then save it on Pinterest!